floDKDO/EZVN/README.md

   <img src="https://github.com/floDKDO/EZVN/blob/main/showcase/image2.png" alt="Image 2" width="500"/>
 </p>

+## Build & install
+For now, the engine is not yet complete: not all features have been implemented and bugs may still be present.
+If you would like to test the current version (on Windows only for now), you can:
+- open the *.sln* file with Visual Studio and run the program
+- launch the *EZVN.exe* executable

 ## Project architecture:
 - *fonts/*: the fonts used by the engine
 - *img/*: the images (backgrounds, character and GUI elements images) used by the engine